Arthur de Pourtalès: Personal life

-After his wife's death in 1873, while in Baltimore, Maryland, he met and became engaged to Marie-Adéle Boozer (1852–1908), a daughter of David Boozer and the former wife of John S. Beecher, with whom she had a son, John Preston Beecher (later the U.S. Vice Consul in Le Havre and Consul at Cognac).
-Marie was also, notoriously, the lover of Union Gen. Hugh Judson Kilpatrick.
+After his wife's death in 1873, while in Baltimore, Maryland, he met and became engaged to Marie Boozer (1852–1908), a stepdaughter of David Boozer and the former wife of John S. Beecher, with whom she had a son, John Preston Beecher (later the U.S. Vice Consul in Le Havre and Consul at Cognac).
+Marie was also, purportedly, the lover of Union Gen. Hugh Judson Kilpatrick.
 They were married on 2 May 1876.
 After their wedding, they went to Shanghai and Hong Kong where they were entertained by Governor John Pope Hennessy before returning to France.
-She was a daughter of Beauvar-Boosier, Esq. of New Orleans.
+She claimed to be a daughter of Beauvar-Boosier, Esq. of New Orleans.
+Actually her natural father was Peter Burton of Columbia, South Carolina.

 The Countess de Pourtalès died 25 January 1908 at their twenty-five room Villa Terrarossa near Toscana, just three miles from Florence in Italy.
 Count de Pourtalès died twenty years later in 1928.